bradtmoore/wormsizer/README.md

 8. Click Apply Changes
 9. Done, you will now have the latest version of WormSizer and will receive automatic update notifications every time you start Fiji.

+##Version 1.2.5 - Major bug fix
+I've had several issues with maintaining WormSizer due to the plugins it depends on being modified and breaking compatibility.
+In this version, I've included what I hope to be a long-term fix to the issue.
+IMPORTANT - for the past few months the most recent Fiji update has broken WormSizer functionally (heads and tails became connected).
+This update resolves this issue.

 ##Version 1.2.0 - Surface Area
 WormSizer now calculates surface area of nematodes.
 The method is analogous to the volume calculation;